MetOffice/git-novice/episodes/07-github.md

 that the `git pull` command can be used without any arguments.
 To do this, simply use `git push -u origin main` once the remote has been set up.

-Here we are telling Git to push the branch to the origin, GitHub, repositories `main` branch.
+Here, we are telling Git to push the branch to the origin (GitHub) repositories `main` branch.

 ::::::::::::::::::::::::::::::::::::::::::::::::::